drmidnight/SwiftSDL2/README.md

 Which in the case of _SDL_image_ is most of the functions, however you can create a Surface from an image file which covers 90% of the usage.

 ## Example:
-Subject to change, but here is a simple usage example that opens a window and draws a red square:
 *See [SwiftSDL2Example](https://github.com/drmidnight/SwiftSDL2Example)*

 ## License